V4Fire/Client/src/components/super/i-block/state/README.md

 #### hydrateStyles

-This method is used to hydrate the component styles for SSR.
+This method is used to hydrate the component styles for server-side rendering (SSR).
-By default it gets called for the current component when the component is created.
+It is automatically invoked for the current component upon creation.

-This method is automatically called during the component's lifecycle, so you typically don't need to call it manually.
+Since this method is called automatically during the component's lifecycle, there is generally no need to call it manually.
-However, if you need to force a hydration of styles, you can call it like this:
+However, if you need to manually force a hydration of styles, you can call it as follows:

 ```typescript
 yourComponentInstance.hydrateStyles('yourComponentName');